Pančava Waterfall: Name

 The name Pančava comes from the Pančavský stream, which is derived from the German word pantschen, meaning 'to splash'.
 In literary terms, it is related to planschen or plantschen, both meaning 'to splash' or 'to spray water'.

 Natural conditions

 Morphologically, Pančava Waterfall is classified as a false, multi-stage, and multi-branch waterfall.
 From a genetic standpoint, it is characterized as natural, consistent, and karstic.
 The geological bedrock consists of granite.

 The waterfall has a total height of 148 m, cascading from an altitude of 1298 m down to 1150 m.
 During spring snowmelt, the waterfall extends to 162 m due to the formation of a southern branch in the lower section.

-The total slope of the waterfall reaches 44°.
-It features four prominent stages, with heights (from the top) of 36, 39, 23, and 20 metres.
-The width varies between 1 and 20 metres, but typically ranges between 4 and 8 metres.
+The total slope of the waterfall reaches 44 C. It features four prominent stages, with heights (from the top) between 20 and 39 m.
+The width varies between 1 and 20 m, but typically ranges between 4 and 8 m.